Braughing: Saxon times

 After the Roman period it was settled by the Anglo-Saxons: the earliest form of the name Braughing is Breahinga, Old English for the people of Breahha, who was probably a local leader.
-It is mentioned in the Domesday Book (1086) at Brachinges.
+It is mentioned in the Domesday Book of 1086 as Brachinges.

 Gatesbury

 Little remains of this hamlet, which lies to the east of the B1368 close to the Puckeridge junction.
 Originally part of Westmill parish, Gatesbury is now within the parish of Braughing.
 Its name originates from the Gatesbury family, who held the manor from the late 12th century up to the 15th century, when it was passed to the FitzHerberts.

 Customs

 Old Man's Day

-On 2nd October 1571, as the funeral bell was being tolled, the coffin of a local farmer, Matthew Wall, was being carried down Fleece Lane towards the Parish Church of St Mary the Virgin.
+On 2 October 1571, as the funeral bell was being tolled, the coffin of a local farmer, Matthew Wall, was being carried down Fleece Lane towards the Parish Church of St Mary the Virgin.

 Wall's fiancée and other mourners were deeply distressed.
-As they made their way to the funeral service, one of pallbearers slipped on the damp autumn leaves and they dropped the coffin - waking the young man.
+As they made their way to the funeral service, one of pallbearers slipped on the damp autumn leaves and they dropped the coffin – waking the young man.
 Confused and wondering where on earth he was, he began frantically hitting the inside of the wooden case with his fist.
 The mourners removed the lid and were overjoyed to find him alive.

 Matthew had probably been in a coma after suffering from what is believed to be a form of epilepsy.
 A year later, he married his fiancée; he lived many more years and had two sons.
 When he did die in 1595, his will made financial provision for Fleece Lane to be swept each year, after which the funeral bell, and then a wedding peal, were to be rung.
 The money, invested in 'Braughing Parish Charities' also paid for his grave to be pegged with brambles to prevent grazing sheep from damaging it.

-The 2nd October is still known as 'Old Man's Day'.
+2 October is still known as 'Old Man's Day'.
 The tradition continues and schoolchildren now sweep the leaves from the lane, the bells are rung, and a short service is held at Matthew Wall's graveside.